This post was most recently updated on February 8th, 2022

 4. Book lodging & other transportation

 This should be done 3 to 6 months in advance, especially for international travel.
 We’ll be using hotels in some cities and apartments in others.
 One of my favorites for booking hotels is Booking.com.
 With Booking.com, you rarely need to pay in advance AND they often throw in some extras, like breakfast!
-Right here on my website, you can also use the Triply slider that lets you pick the features you most want (including your budget) and then selects the hotel that is just right for you.
-And my go-to for reserving apartments or vacation rentals is Homeaway.
-Vrbo and Airbnb are others I’ve used and have had good experiences with.
+My go-to for reserving apartments or vacation rentals is Vrbo or Airbnb and I’ve good experiences with them.
 Be sure to read the reviews so you know what you’re getting.
 It is much cheaper to use an apartment when you can (usually for a minimum of three days in one location) since you can cook your own meals and split costs with another couple.